By Larkin White

 This week SRJ saw a serious outbreak of COVID-19 in the jail, with cases continuing to grow each day.

 According to Alameda County Sheriff Spokesman Sgt.
 Ray Kelly, the outbreak is located in Housing Units (HU) 25 and 22, where the jail saw a spike in cases on Wednesday night and Friday respectively.
-HU 25 houses incarcerated people who work in the kitchen and laundry, while HU 22 is made up of mostly medium-security incarcerated people.
-Everyone who tested positive in the last three days is reported to be asymptomatic.
-The sheriff’s office even maintains that those who caught the virus have had only mild to moderate symptoms, although this is directly contradicted by testimonies from people currently and formerly incarcerated at SRJ.
+HU 25 houses incarcerated people who work in the kitchen and laundry, while HU 22 houses mostly medium-security incarcerated people.
+Everyone who tested positive in the last three days is reportedly asymptomatic.
+The Sheriff’s Office even maintains that those who contracted the virus have had only mild to moderate symptoms, although this is contradictory to testimonies from people currently and formerly incarcerated at SRJ.

-It is unclear when so many people caught the virus.
 In a testimony published in late May, Angelo Valdez, an individual formerly incarcerated in SRJ, claimed that staff had manipulated the testing procedure to keep case numbers down.
-If his claim is true, it is possible that some of the incarcerated people who tested positive this week have had the virus for much longer and that there are many more cases across the jail.

 One possible source of exposure was the combination of both the kitchen and laundry work groups in HU 25 on July 9.
 Gilbert Martinez, one of the many to have tested positive, said there were 66 people living on 50 bunk beds about 3 feet apart from one another.
 This is a breach of guidelines laid out in the jail’s Outbreak Control Plan, which says, “inmates should be given sufficient space during meals, pod time, etc. to practice social distancing.”
 Martinez thought the move was incredibly dangerous at the time and said that one deputy had even begged his sergeant not to move them.
 He also stated that he has worked with employees from the jail’s food vendor, Aramark, who fail to wear masks, implicating them as a possible source of transmission.